Have you ever wondered why broken bones can mend but your teeth can’t?

 - Lack of minerals in diet

 Although these tribes of people with great teeth varied in location, they all had one thing in common.
-They all consumed a diet high in fats.
-Their fat’s came from organic meat products, seafood and unpasteurized dairy.
+They all consumed foods high in fats.
+Their fats came from organic meat products, seafood and unpasteurized dairy.
 Most tribes also consumed fermented dairy daily such as cultured butter or kefir.
 Their foods were natural, low in grains and unprocessed.
 Foods that are high in calcium, magnesium and vitamin D.

 I want to take a minute to talk about Phytic acid rich foods.
 Phytic acid is found in grains, nuts, seeds and beans.
 This acid actually blocks calcium, magnesium, zinc, iron and copper from being absorbed and can leech minerals out of bones and teeth.
-Over consumption of these phytic acid foods along with high sugar diets create the perfect environment for tooth decay.
-This anti nutrient can be decreased by soaking or sprouting your grains, seeds or nuts before consuming.
+Over consumption of these phytic acid foods along with high sugar creates the perfect environment for tooth decay.
+This anti-nutrient can be decreased by soaking or sprouting your grains, seeds or nuts before consuming.

 - 5 Tbsp.
 Coconut Oil